BMK Group

-The BMK Group is a German electronics manufacturing services company headquartered in Augsburg.
-BMK Group specializes in PCB Assembly, engineering, testing and final assemblies of whole devices and modules.
-The company has locations in Germany and Czech Republic.
+The BMK Group is a German electronics manufacturing services company headquartered in Augsburg with locations in Germany and the Czech Republic.
+The firm specializes in PCB Assembly, engineering, testing and final assemblies of whole devices and modules.

-BMK serves companies from different industries such as medical devices, automotive, metering, consumers, rail technology or telecommunications.
-Apart from manufacturing and development BMK also focuses on product life cycle management, supply chain management, material management and after sales services.
+It serves companies from different industries such as medical devices, automotive, metering, consumers, rail technology or telecommunications.
+Apart from manufacturing and development, BMK also focuses on product life cycle management, supply chain management, material management and after sales services.

 History

 BMK Group was founded in 1994 as a management buyout by Stephan Baur, Dieter Müller and Alois Knöferle as BMK professional electronics GmbH.
 Formerly it was a subsidiary of AT&T Inc.

+In January 2026, the Swedish company Hanza announced that it had completed the purchase of BMK for SEK 3.3 billion.
+As part of the share-based transaction, the founders of the German firm received newly issued shares from the new owner as compensation, and BMK became part of its European operations.

 Group structure

 The Group is divided in three subsidiaries: